vzeizer/MachineFailure/README.md

 ![logo](images/13_productID_highestaverage_failure.png)

-## Product's IDs with the least number of failuers
+## Product's IDs with the least number of failures

-The next figure shows the Product's IDs with the least number of failuers, but different than zero.
+The next figure shows the Product's IDs with the least number of failures, but different than zero.

 ![logo](images/14_productID_leastfailures_differentthanzero.png)

-## Product's IDs with the Highest Count of Failure's Rate
+## Product's IDs with the Highest Count of Failure's

-The following figure shows the Product's IDs with the Highest Count of Failure's Rate, showing 14 Product's IDs have a total number of failure counts totaling more than 100.
+The following figure shows the Product's IDs with the Highest Count of Failure's, showing that 14 Product's IDs have a total number of failure counts totaling more than 100.

 ![logo](images/15_productID_highestcountfailure.png)

 ## Machine Learning Modeling Results

-The next figure shows the results on the testing set by using a XGBoost Classifier, using stratification of the classes and a shuffle split(**StratifiedShuffleSplit**), by considering the number of splits equal to 2.
-The f1-score of the majority is perfect (1.0), and for the minority class there is a downgrade in the performance regarding the recall metrics (around 0.78), showing that in some situations there could be a failure instance being classified as a normal instance.
+The next figure shows the results on the testing set by using a **XGBoost Classifier**, using stratification of the classes and a shuffle split(**StratifiedShuffleSplit**) by considering the number of splits equal to 2.
+The f1-score of the majority class is perfect (1.0), and for the minority class there is a downgrade in the performance regarding the recall metrics (around 0.78), showing that in some situations there could be a failure instance being classified as a normal instance (False Negative).
 However, **the AUC metrics lays around 90%, which evidences a good overall performance for this classification problem**.

 ![logo](images/16_modelresults.png)

-## Summary of the Findings
+## Summary of the Key Findings

+1. Data Characteristics and Preprocessing:

+- Feature Scaling Required: Numerical features have different scales, necessitating scaling.
+- Multicollinearity Present: High correlation exists between 'Air temperature' and 'Process temperature', and 'Rotational speed' and 'Torque'.
+- Significant Class Imbalance: The dataset is heavily imbalanced, with normal functioning states vastly outnumbering failure states (more than 60 times).
+- Failure Type Flags: Flags like TWF, HDF, PWF, OSF, and RNF provide detailed failure mode information.

+2. **Data Analysis Results**:

+- Descriptive Statistics:
+The provided table shows the basic statistical summary of all the numerical features.
+- Class Imbalance:
+The dataset is extremely imbalanced, with a large majority of normal operation instances.
+Operational mode 'L' has the highest number of instances of both failures and non-failures.
+The proportion of failures across different operational modes is relatively balanced.
+- Feature Distributions and Failure:
+Failure events tend to occur with higher 'Air Temperature', 'Process Temperature', and 'Torque' values.
+Tool wear, TWF, HDF, PWF, OSF, and RNF all show distinct behavior between failure and non failure events.
+Operational modes do not significantly affect the range of the numerical features.
+- Correlation:
+A correlation matrix reveals relationships between features, with highly correlated features being dropped.
+- Product ID Analysis:
+The top 20 Product IDs with the highest number of failure instances are identified.
+Some Product IDs have 100% or 75% average failure rates.
+Product IDs with the least number of failures, that are greater than zero, were identified.
+The products IDs with the highest count of failures show that 14 of the products had more than 100 failures.
+Machine Learning Results:

+3. **Model: XGBoost Classifier.**
+Evaluation: StratifiedShuffleSplit (2 splits).
+- Performance:
+Perfect f1-score for the majority class (1.0).
+Recall for the minority class is around 0.78 (some false negatives).
+AUC is approximately 90%, indicating good overall performance.

+## Real-World Usage Scenarios

+1. **Predictive Maintenance and Reduced Downtime**:

+**Real-world scenario**: A large manufacturing plant relies on complex machinery.
+Unplanned downtime due to failures can halt production, leading to substantial financial losses.
+Usage:
+The XGBoost model, with its 90% AUC, can be deployed to predict impending machine failures.
+Alerts are generated when the model detects a high probability of failure, allowing maintenance teams to schedule proactive repairs.
+This minimizes unexpected downtime, optimizes maintenance schedules, and increases production efficiency.
+**By identifying which product IDs have the highest failure rates, maintenance can be focused on those parts.**
+**Economic Impact**: Significant cost savings due to reduced downtime, improved equipment lifespan, and optimized resource allocation.

+2. **Quality Control and Defect Prevention**:

+**Real-world scenario**: A high-precision component manufacturer needs to ensure consistent product quality.
+Machine failures can lead to defects and scrap.
+Usage:
+The model can identify operational parameters (temperature, torque, tool wear) that correlate with failures.
+Real-time monitoring of these parameters allows for adjustments to prevent defects before they occur.
+Analysis of the failure type flags (TWF, HDF, PWF, OSF, RNF) can pinpoint specific failure modes, enabling targeted quality control measures.
+**Economic Impact**: Reduced scrap rates, improved product consistency, and enhanced customer satisfaction.

+3. **Process Optimization**:

+**Real-world scenario**: An industrial facility wants to optimize its production processes to minimize energy consumption and maximize output.
+Usage:
+Analyzing the correlation between operational parameters and failure rates can identify inefficient operating conditions.
+For example, understanding how temperature and torque affect failure can lead to adjustments that reduce stress on machinery.
+The operational mode analysis can help determine which modes are most efficient and reliable.
+The data analysis that shows the product IDs with the least amount of failures, can show which products are more reliable, and therefore which ones to create more of.
+**Economic Impact**: Reduced energy consumption, increased throughput, and optimized resource utilization.

+4. **Failure Mode Analysis and Design Improvements**:

+**Real-world scenario**: An engineering company designs and manufactures industrial equipment.
+They want to improve the reliability of their products.
+Usage:
+Analyzing the failure type flags and correlating them with operational parameters can provide insights into the root causes of failures.
+This information can be used to redesign components or modify operating procedures to prevent recurring failures.
+The product ID failure rate analysis can identify specific components or designs that are prone to failure.
+**Economic Impact**: Improved product reliability, reduced warranty claims, and enhanced brand reputation.

+5. **Supply Chain Management**:

+Real-world scenario: A company that relies on just in time manufacturing, needs to know when parts are going to fail to properly order new parts.
+Usage:
+By predicting machine failure, and therefore part failure, the company can properly predict when new parts need to be ordered.
+This will reduce the amount of time that a machine is down, waiting for parts to arrive.
+**Economic Impact**: Reduced down time, and reduced storage costs.

+6. **Safety and Risk Management**:

+**Real-world scenario**: Industries with potentially hazardous machinery (e.g., chemical plants, power generation) require strict safety protocols.
+Usage:
+Predictive maintenance can prevent catastrophic failures that could lead to accidents or environmental damage.
+Real-time monitoring and alerts can provide early warnings of potential hazards.
+**Economic Impact**: Reduced risk of accidents, minimized environmental impact, and improved regulatory compliance.

+**Key Implementation Considerations**:

+1. **Real-time data integration**: The model needs to be integrated with real-time sensor data from the machinery.
+2. **Cloud-based solutions**: Cloud based solutions can be used to store and process the large amounts of data that are produced by modern industrial equipment.
+3. **User interface development**: A user-friendly interface is needed to display predictions and alerts to maintenance personnel.
+4. **Continuous model improvement**: The model should be continuously updated with new data to maintain its accuracy.

 ## Acknowledgements